Citizenship

 If a child is born in the US and both of his parents are, for example, citizens of Turkey, then this child obtains two citizenships: Turkish and American.
 If a child is born in Germany, they acquire German citizenship if only at least one of his parents is German.
 If both parents are foreigners, the child gets the citizenship of the parent’s country of origin.

 In many European countries they apply the method "jus sanguinis".
-Children born of foreigners in the UK, Greece, Portugal, Ireland and Spain receive only the citizenship of their parents, regardless of the country of birth.
+Children born to foreigners in the UK, Greece, Portugal, Ireland and Spain receive only the citizenship of their parents, regardless of the country of birth.

-Marriage.
-Marriage should not be fictitious.
-In many countries, they tighten legislation and, within several years, check whether the spouses are really in a close relationship.
-You will not be able to apply for citizenship immediately after the wedding: the legislation of many countries assumes that the couple should live together for several years.
+A foreigner will not be able to apply for citizenship immediately after the wedding: the legislation of many countries assumes that the couple should live together for several years.

-A spouse of an Italian may apply for citizenship after being married for at least two or three years, depending on the couple’s place of residence.
+For example, a spouse of an Italian may apply for citizenship after being married for at least two or three years, depending on the couple’s place of residence.
 The term is halved if a child is born in the family.

 Naturalisation.
 The rules for acquiring citizenship by naturalisation depend on the country’s legislation.